apache/iceberg/docs/flink-queries.md

 | {20211002, 10} | 1            | 1          | 0       |

 Note:
-For unpartitioned tables, the partitions table will contain only the record_count and file_count columns.
+For unpartitioned tables, the partitions table will contain only the record_count, file_count and total_data_size_in_bytes columns.

 ### All Metadata Tables